 Additionally, considering economic conditions, interest rates, government policies, and demographic shifts allows investors to gain a more comprehensive understanding of the real estate market and make better investment decisions.

-It's crucial for investors to adapt your strategies to each phase of the real estate cycle.
-Whether it's buying and holding properties, adding value through renovations, seizing opportunities during expansions, or identifying distressed properties during downturns, a tailored approach is essential for success.
+It’s crucial for investors to adapt their strategies to each phase of the real estate cycle.
+Whether it’s buying and holding properties, adding value through renovations, seizing opportunities during expansions, or identifying distressed properties during downturns, a tailored approach is essential for success.

 - Sellers don't want to sell because they have locked low interest rate mortgages and have no pressure to sell for many years.